gamzeaydinnn/katana/PROJECT_AUDIT.md

 Fix SQL Server authentication and connection issues (Login failed for user 'admin').
 Verify connection strings in appsettings and Development settings.
 Ensure IntegrationDbContext properly connects to SQL Server and applies migrations automatically.
-Add fallback SQLite configuration for dev mode (Data Source=katanaluca-dev.db).
+Ensure SQL Server configuration is present for all environments.
 Confirm RetryPendingDbWritesService and Quartz jobs start without DB permission errors.
 Ensure production DB users have correct login mapping and permissions.
 "